 After another day of rest I set off again toward Kutina which, unlike these small towns, is a small town.
 I will take the opportunity to make some small purchases, I need a local phone card because mine doesn't work, I can only send news in places where there is wifi and then I would like to buy a pair of sunglasses because I lost mine, walking without them in this sun becomes more tiring.

-I'll probably stop here to rest, the temperatures have risen a lot and I'm struggling.
+I'll probably stop here to rest, the temperatures have risen a lot and I'm struggling. a giants meal to strengthen and recover.

 who saw me tired and hot, took me to her house and offered me a drink and some food.
 I am in a neighborhood where there are children asking for money and there is some neglect.
 Further on I found a little apartment for the night, it's a very low-key but comfortable place, and in the process I also met a guy from Apulia.

 I thought it would be closer to the island than Marco Polo's house but instead it took me an extra day to be stationed there, it was worth it because the place is very beautiful and after so much countryside a little bit of sea was really needed.
 I visited Marco Polo's house where there is so much of him and then, I also had a meeting with the town's mayor, who is young and easygoing!
 A visit to the village and a few interviews on the radio and local TV...like a star ha ha!
-If I can I will start again tomorrow in the footsteps of Marco Polo.
+If I can, I will set off again tomorrow in the footsteps of Marco Polo.
 Until the next stop!!!

 Arrived in Zagreb!!!
 Lively city and shortly after my arrival, I witnessed a procession complete with music and waving flags.
 I will rest here more than three days also because there is talk of a Marco Polo house and museum on a nearby island, I would like to be a tourist and visit the place as well as the city of Zagreb.